Global Innovation Program Postdoctoral Fellowships

 Basic Page Sidebar Menu Perry World House

-We hope to bring several postdoctoral fellows to campus for the 2020-2021 academic year.
-We are seeking excellent scholars who study global affairs and have interest in interdisciplinary outreach and policy relevance.
+We hope to bring several postdoctoral fellows to campus for the 2021-2022 academic year.
+We are seeking excellent scholars who study global affairs and have interests in interdisciplinary outreach and policy relevance.
 We are particularly interested in applicants in the following areas:

 - The Future of the Global Order: Power, Technology, and Governance

 - Global Shifts: Urbanization, Migration, and Demography